Closed shelter in Kyiv: Prosecutor’s Office explained why only hospital’s guard was put in detention

 - Criminal proceedings were initiated in this case.

-- On June 3rd, the Holosiivsky Court of Kyiv implemented the preventive measure for the suspect involved in the case of a closed shelter near the hospital, where three individuals tragically lost their lives on the night of June 1st in the Desnyansky district of the capital.
+- On 3 June, the Holosiivskyi Court of Kyiv implemented the preventive measure for the suspect involved in the case of a closed shelter near the hospital, where three individuals tragically lost their lives on the night of 1 June in the Desnianskyi district of the capital.
 The court ordered house arrest for the officials involved, while the security guard of the hospital was taken into custody for two months without bail.

 - On 5 June, Minister of Strategic Industry Oleksandr Kamyshin said that the situation with bomb shelters in the capital is critical because half of the checked shelters are not ready for the inflow of people.